MinaJahangiri/npANCOVA/README.md

 **Contact**

-Please, send me an e-mail to: minajahangiri984@gmail.com, a.taghavirad95@gmail.com
+Please, send me an e-mail to: minajahangiri984@gmail.com or a.taghavirad95@gmail.com

     If you face any issue in running the code.
     If you find a bug.